iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ***

 ## Reward
 **Reward** typically corresponds to a business metric which you wish to optimize during an experiment.
-In Iter8 experiments, reward is specified as a metrics along a preferred direction, which could be `high` or `low`.
+In Iter8 experiments, reward is specified as a metrics along with a preferred direction, which could be `high` or `low`.

 Examples of reward includes user-engagement, conversion rate, click-through rate, revenue, precision, recall, and accuracy (for ML models), all of which have a preferred direction `high`.
 The number of GPU cores consumed by an ML model version is an example of a reward with preferred direction `low`.